A Free Stochastic Partial Differential Equation: Applications

 We prove in \cite{Dab10} this result in full generality using another way of solving stochastic differential equations.

 We give a concrete non-trivial example of Lipschitz conjugate variable in subsection 4.3. \end{remark}

-\begin{proof}[Sketch of Proof] For the reader's convenience we outline how this follows from the beginning of the paper.
+\begin{proof}[Sketch of Proof] For the reader's convenience, we outline how this follows from the beginning of the paper.
 Using Assumption 1, theorem \ref{main2} gives the conditions to apply theorem \ref{main} (ii) with $\omega=0$.
-Then $\Phi_t(X)=X_t$ is given by the mild solution of the SDE given by (ii) and the stated inequality is the one coming from (i) in theorem \ref{main} (the inequality on Wasserstein distance is then an obvious consequence, note that $\delta(X_0)\in D((\Delta\o1 +1\o \Delta)^{1/2})$ follows from lemma \ref{in2deltaDelta} (v)).
+Then $\Phi_t(X)=X_t$ is given by the mild solution of the SDE from (ii) and the stated inequality is the one coming from (i) in theorem \ref{main} (the inequality on Wasserstein distance is then an obvious consequence, note that $\delta(X_0)\in D((\Delta\o1 +1\o \Delta)^{1/2})$ follows from lemma \ref{in2deltaDelta} (iii) as in the proof of assumption 1 $h$).
 The fact that $\Phi_t$ gives a $*$-homomorphism comes from Proposition \ref{stat}.
 Since it preserves the trace by the SDE it satisfies, we can extend it at the von Neumann algebraic level. ($S_i$,$S_j'$ are produced from the free Brownian motion of the SDE).
 Assumption 1 is true in case of Lipschitz conjugate variable as follows.
-First, the free difference quotient being coassociative, (a) is true with $C=0$. (a') (with $p=\infty$ is true by the definition on non-commutative polynomial and because lipschitz conjugate variables imply the conjugate variables are in $M$ (using e.g. the equality (1) in \cite{nonGam}). (b) is valid (directly via Lipschitz conjugate variable assumption) for $p=\infty$ in the context when $Comp_{\Pi_{\infty,\infty}^{2}}(R_{\infty,\epsilon},2+\epsilon,2,\infty)$ holds (cf remark \ref{ExComp}) with $R_{\infty,\epsilon}=(2+\epsilon,2+\epsilon,1+\epsilon/2,1+\epsilon/2,1+\epsilon/2)$. with thus $\tilde{\rho}= 2+\epsilon,\tilde{\sigma}=1+\epsilon/2$.
+First, the free difference quotient being coassociative, (a) is true in choosing non-commutative polynomials as $D(\partial)$. (a') is true because having Lipschitz conjugate variables imply the conjugate variables are in $M$ (using e.g. the equality (1) in \cite{nonGam}). (b) is valid directly by Lipschitz conjugate variable assumption.